Codit/BizTalk-Extended/README.md

 - Typed interaction with the message context

-## Planned features
-- Generic pipeline component

-For a full list of the planned features, have a look at the `feature`-issues [here](https://github.com/CoditEU/Mjolnir/labels/feature).

 # Usage
 ## Typed interaction with message context
 Fixed strings in code are evil and should be avoided at all times when possible to prevent typos, especially when interacting with the message context.